Earthquake rocks Turkey's fragile economy - ExBulletin

 Earthquake rocks Turkey’s fragile economy

-ISTANBUL: Turkey was already battling runaway inflation and relying on wealthy allies to fund its economy when a massive earthquake killed tens of thousands, leveled entire cities and left millions in dire need. urgent help.
+Istanbul (AFP) Turkey was already battling runaway inflation and relying on wealthy allies to fund its economy when a massive earthquake killed tens of thousands, leveled entire cities and left millions in need of a urgent help.

 Now it must pour billions into rebuilding 11 southeastern provinces flattened by the February 6 earthquake – the worst disaster in its post-Ottoman history.